 Everything may die, but death does not come without a hope for birth.
 As the child becomes the parent, so the created becomes the Creator.
 Maybe we are, after all, made in the image of God.

 We are a way for the Cosmos to know itself, and we may certainly be a way for the Cosmos to continue itself.
 Our ability to reason, to feel, and to self-reflect—maybe it’s not some aimless accident.
 Rather, our existence evolved to know and to value itself for the sole purpose of continuing itself.
-Awareness arose from life and for the extension of life, in this universe or the next.
+Awareness arose for the extension of life, in this universe or the next.
 It could be as simple as colonizing Mars, as complex as creating a big bang, or as grand as expanding the cosmic web.

 The Laniakea supercluster, our filament of the cosmic web, was defined by mapping the movements of 8,000 galaxies after subtracting the effects of cosmic expansion.

 The Milky Way sits near the divide between the Laniakea and Perseus-Pisces Superclusters.
 These structures surround a vast region of empty space known as the Local Void.